8th Armored Division (United States): Ruhr Pocket

 By 9 April, The threat of a German breakout had passed due to the buildup of allied troops in the area.
 CCB moved on Unna capturing Holtun and Hemmerude.
 The following day CCB continued the attack on Unna and captured Lernen.
 A ten-minute air strike was laid on Unna to soften it up.
 The Germans moved reinforcements, including Hitler Youth into Unna from the Muelhausen garrison.

 On 10 April CCR advanced 7000 yd in fierce fighting and secured Stentrop, Bausenhagen, Scheda, Beutrap Wemen, and Fromern.
 The following day CCA joined the attack on Unna and CCB went into reserve.
 CCB had suffered 198 casualties this period.
 The next day CCR captured Hohenheide and Fröndenberg after an air strike drove 4 German tanks out of the town.
 The town of Billmerich was also captured.
 Unna finally fell that afternoon after another air strike.
 The Germans lost 160 personnel, 2 tanks and a battery of 88's.
 This surrender was the end of organized resistance from the 116th Panzer Division.

 CCA continued cleaning up operations in Unna while CCR captured the towns of Hengsen, Ostendorf, Ottendorf, and Dellwig.
 CCA was relieved on 13 April and ordered to move east of Unna across the Weser River to the vicinity of Wolfenbüttel.
-CCA had lost 2 tanks, 1 halftrack and 1 jeep during these operations.
+CCA had lost 2 tanks, 1 half-track and 1 jeep during these operations.
 CCB was assigned to protect right flank of the 2nd Armored and the 83rd Inf.
 Div. as they moved east.
 They move 170 mi to Wolfenbüttel.
 Later CCR was relieved and ordered to move to the vicinity of Denstorf.
-On the drive west, CCR suffered 203 casualties and lost 11 tanks, 3 jeeps, 9 halftracks.
+On the drive west, CCR suffered 203 casualties and lost 11 tanks, 3 jeeps, 9 half-tracks.
 The German forces lost 6 Mark V Panther tanks, 4 20 mm guns, 1 large railroad gun, and 3 tons of small arms.